-Score At The Top provides students with the most innovative, creative, and successful ACT prep course in Southern Florida.
-Available through small group, custom group, private, and semi-private sessions, our cutting-edge ACT prep classes achieve results that speak for themselves.
+Score At The Top provides students with the most innovative, creative, and successful ACT test prep course in South Florida and online.
+Available through small group, custom group, private, and semi-private sessions, our cutting-edge tutoring for the ACT exam achieves results that speak for themselves.

-Our curriculum was designed by Score At The Top founder, Judi Robinovitz, who spent 23 years working for Educational Testing Service, the world’s largest private educational testing organization.
-For that alone, there is no one better than Score At The Top for preparing students for the ACT and other standardized tests!
+Our curriculum was designed by Score At The Top’s founder, Judi Robinovitz, who spent 23 years working for Educational Testing Service, the world’s largest private educational testing organization.
+There is no one better than Score At The Top at preparing students for the ACT and other standardized tests!

-As our curriculum was designed by an expert, our ACT preparation courses don’t merely focus on helping the student pass the test — the classes aim to give your teen the mastery they need to confidently ace the test, as well.
+As our curriculum was designed by an expert, our preparation courses don’t merely focus on helping the student pass the exam — the classes aim to give your teen the mastery they need to confidently ace the test, as well.

-Because the ACT emphasizes critical reading and writing, it’s especially important to heighten students’ awareness of the reading and grammar skills needed for this test...as well as in life.
+Because standardized tests emphasize critical reading and writing, it’s especially important to heighten students’ awareness of the reading and grammar skills needed for this test and in life.
 A thorough review of the most commonly tested math concepts is integrated into our ACT curriculum, with significant emphasis on effective computational shortcuts, time-saving approaches, and valuable checking strategies.

 In addition, students do homework in preparation for each session, typically consisting of a full-length actual ACT or selected test sections, math and science-reasoning drills, and/or outside reading.

 These sessions are offered day or night to provide online or in-person tutoring at times that are most convenient for your family.
 You may not be able to make time for an after-school session, but weekend tutoring time can provide the resources your teen needs.
 For other families, online sessions in the evening offer the best ACT tutoring.